PranjalG/WTF-gyms-test/DECISIONS.md

 - Token expiry: refresh by re-calling token server before join
 - Network loss: `HMSUpdateListenerActions.onReconnecting` shows loader
 - App backgrounded: iOS/Android background audio handled by 100ms SDK natively

+---

+## ADR #4 — Token Server Hosting: Render (Public Deployment)

+**Decision:** Deploy `token_server/` to Render for a public HTTPS URL, instead of relying on local network IPs for multi-device testing.

+**Rationale:**
+- Testing was done across **two physical devices** (Android + iPhone) plus a Mac, all connected via an iPhone personal hotspot
+- Hotspot networking on macOS did not reliably expose a usable local IP (`en0`/`en1` returned self-assigned addresses), making `http://<local-ip>:3000` unreachable from both devices
+- Deploying the token server to Render gave both apps a stable, public `https://` endpoint that works regardless of network topology — closer to a real production setup than localhost-based testing
+- Free tier is sufficient for this assessment's token-generation load

+**Trade-off:**
+- Cold starts on Render's free tier can add 1-2s latency on the first `/token` request after inactivity — acceptable for this use case
+- `.env` credentials are configured as environment variables in the Render dashboard rather than a local `.env` file in production

+**Alternatives considered:**
+- `ngrok` tunnel to localhost: works, but requires keeping a tunnel session alive and regenerating URLs on restart
+- Local IP over shared WiFi: blocked by hotspot networking issues encountered during testing (documented above)